-Copyright 2020, Graeme Smith and Cesare Tinelli.
+Copyright 2020-22, Graeme Smith and Cesare Tinelli.

 Produced by Cesare Tinelli at the University of Iowa from notes originally developed by Graeme Smith at the University of Queensland.
 These notes are copyrighted materials and may not be used in other course settings outside of the University of Iowa in their current form or modified form without the express written permission of one of the copyright holders.
-During this course, students are prohibited from selling notes to or being paid for taking notes by any person or commercial firm without the express written permission of one of the copyright holders.
+During this course, students are prohibited from selling notes to or being paid for taking notes by any person or commercial firm without the express written permission of one of the copyress written permission of one of the copyress written permission of one of the copyress written permission of one of the copyright holders.